 While the tooth is numb, a sheet of rubber will be placed around the tooth to keep it dry and free of saliva.
 An access opening is made on top of the tooth and a series of root canal files are placed into the opening, one at a time, removing the damaged pulp, nerve tissue, and bacteria.
-If tooth decay is present, it will also be removed with special dental instruments.
+If tooth decay is present, it will also be removed with a dentist's instruments.

 Once the tooth is thoroughly cleaned, it will be sealed with either a permanent filling or, if additional appointments are needed, a temporary filling will be placed.

-At the next appointment, the roots and the inside cavity of the tooth will be filled and sealed with special dental materials.
+At the next appointment, the roots and the inside cavity of the tooth will be filled and sealed with dental materials.
 A filling will be placed to cover the opening on top of the tooth.
 Almost all teeth that have root canal treatment need to have a crown (cap) placed.
-This will protect the tooth and prevent it from breaking, and restore it to its full function.
+This will protect the tooth and prevent it from breaking, and return it to its full function.

 After treatment, your tooth may still be sensitive but this will subside as the inflammation diminishes and the tooth has healed.